Young sets record, No. 2 Bama tops No. 21 Arkansas 42-35 - NewsBreak

 Young sets record, No. 2 Bama tops No. 21 Arkansas 42-35

-The Tide (10-1, 7-1, No. 2 CFP) won its 15th consecutive game against the Razorbacks (7-4, 3-4), thanks largely to the Young-to-Williams deep connection that continues to be the ultimate offensive bailout.
+The Crimson Tide (10-1, 7-1, No. 2 CFP) won its 15th consecutive game against the Razorbacks (7-4, 3-4), thanks largely to the Young-to-Jameson Williams deep connection that continues to be the ultimate offensive bailout.

 Alabama set up a date with No. 1 Georgia in Atlanta on Dec.
 4 after a visit to rival Auburn.